Undoubtedly one of the great attractions to visiting San Sebastian and the Basque Country is eating out.

 Akelare, which is situated in the Igueldo district of San Sebastian, offers amazing views of the surrounding countryside and over the Cantabrian sea.

-It is one the most prestigious restaurants in the Basque Region which includes an excellent wine bodega and their very own vegetable and herb garden.
+It is one of the most prestigious restaurants in the Basque Region which includes an excellent wine bodega and their very own vegetable and herb garden.

 The seats near the windows are highly sought after although perhaps a more intimate space is in one of the three dining rooms inside.